awsdocs/amazon-s3-developer-guide/doc_source/using-s3-access-logs-to-identify-requests.md

                    GROUP BY requester, Sigv;
 ```

-## Using Amazon S3 Access Logs to Identify Object Access Requests<a name="using-s3-access-logs-to-idenitfy-objects-access"></a>
+## Using Amazon S3 Access Logs to Identify Object Access Requests<a name="using-s3-access-logs-to-identify-objects-access"></a>

 You can use queries on Amazon S3 server access logs to identify Amazon S3 object access requests, for operations such as GET, PUT, and DELETE, and discover further information about those requests\.

 The following Amazon Athena query example shows how to get all PUT object requests for Amazon S3 from the server access log\.
-You can modify the date range as needed to suit your needs\.

 **Example — Show all requesters that are sending PUT object requests in a certain period**